DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## STEP 1 - Assemble the Raspberry Pi in its case and connect the SSD to your Windows or Mac computer

 Assemble the Raspberry Pi in its case.
 If your case has a power button, it may also have a jumper setting to have it boot automatically when the power is connected.
 It would be a good idea to enable this, so that your DigiNode will restart automatically after a power outage.
+(See the instructions that came with your case for how to do this.)

 Next, connect the SSD you are using with your Pi to your Windows or Mac computer.